• Skip to primary navigation

 hardware cloth

-After you’ve become more familiar with your fencing option, you’ll want to think about why you need chicken wire fencing to begin with.
+After you’ve become more familiar with your fencing option, you’ll want to think about why you need chicken wire fencing, to begin with.
 What will you be using it for?
-Given its versatile construction, it can virtually be used for anything on a farm or around your house.
-Many people often use fencing for enclosing chickens in a run or in a coop.
+It can virtually be used for anything on a farm or around your house, given its versatile construction.
+Many people often use fencing for enclosing chickens in a run or a coop.

-But you can also use it for underground protection around the chicken coop, or you can use it for separating certain chickens from others.
+You can also use it for underground protection around the chicken coop or use it to separate certain chickens from others.
 It’s also great if you’re trying to structure an already-enclosed chicken coop into different parts.
 You can more easily decide what type of fencing will be the best for you if you think about what exactly you plan on using the fencing for, as some fencing is more suited for different uses.

 Step 3: Measure The Coop Or Free-Range Area